antirez/disque/README.md

 Disque is Available (as in "A" of CAP): producers and consumers can make progresses as long as a single node is reachable.

 Disque supports **optional asynchronous commands** that are low latency for the client but provide less guarantees.
-For example a producer can add a job to a queue with replication factor of 3 but may want to run away before knowing if the contacted node was really be able to replicate it to the specified number of nodes or not.
+For example a producer can add a job to a queue with replication factor of 3 but may want to run away before knowing if the contacted node was really able to replicate it to the specified number of nodes or not.

 Disque **automatically re-queue messages that are not acknowledged** as already processed by consumers, after a message-specific retry time.